jilujose/Descriptive-answer-analysis/README.md

 It will extract the text form handwritten answer and evaluate it and assigns mark
 # How to run it
 Run only the file named run.py
+Handwritten script should be scanned and set to 300dpi
 # Packages needed
 you will need nltk and tesseract to run this project
 # Contents of 3 files given